slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Never explain: your friends do not need it, and your enemies will not believe you anyway."
 -- Elbert Hubbard*

+> *"Care about other people think and you will always be their prisoner."
+-- Lao Tzu*